 Plants can also create a great privacy screen.

-For a less permanent option, hang some curtains to create a secret garden room.
+For a less permanent option, you can hang some curtains to create a secret garden room.
 They have an extra benefit in that you can choose whatever colors you want.

 3. Install Curved Paths